Q: WHAT DOES THE FOUNDATION DO?

 Q: WHAT IS EXPECTED OF ME AS A PARENT OR A FAMILY?
 WHAT DOES UAS PROVIDE AND WHAT DO FAMILIES PROVIDE?

 Your participation in this journey is always welcome in whatever form is best for you and your child.
 Our program is designed for residents to be or become as fully independent of their parents as possible.
-We anticipate the families will want to furnish the bedroom.
 To better assess how we may help you, please fill out our preliminary residency program questionnaire.

 Q: WHAT WILL AN AVERAGE DAY/WEEK BE LIKE FOR MY CHILD?